How Much Does It Cost to Be a U.S. Citizen? (And Is it Worth it?)

-One of the stumbling blocks many immigrants face when applying to become a United States citizen is the filing fees associated with it.
+One of the stumbling blocks many immigrants face when applying to become a United States citizen is understanding citizenship fees.
 The United States Citizenship and Immigration Services (USCIS) requires immigrants and sponsors to pay these fees to process applications.
+But how much is the citizenship application fee, and what other fees should you expect?

 Filing Fee for Form N-400